milesjor/RTNano/README.md

 # RTNano
 Real-Time Nanopore sequencing monitor (RTNano)

 RTNano is a tool for real-time analysis of Nanopore sequencing data to detect pathogen-positive samples and call variants.
 The analysis is ultra-fast, without consuming too much PC resourse.
-It is a part of NIRVANA (Nanopore sequencing of Isothermal Rapid Viral Amplification for Near real-time Analysis) and useful in the SARS-CoV-2 related Nanopore sequencing.
+It is used in NIRVANA (Nanopore sequencing of Isothermal Rapid Viral Amplification for Near real-time Analysis) and useful in the SARS-CoV-2 related Nanopore sequencing.

 More detail: [coming...]